Parents - still need convincing about digital apprenticeships?

 - Cannot be receiving funding for any other training

-- Be a permanent UK Citizen or hold a UK National Insurance Number/li>
+- Be a permanent UK citizen or hold a UK national insurance number

-- Be a EU National; or EEA migrant worker who has been in the EU for past three years; or ‘Settled Status’ – i.e. resident in the UK for at least three years or spouse of UK citizen or person with settled status who has been both married and resident in the UK for one year
+- Be an EU National; or EEA migrant worker who has been in the EU for past 3 years; or ‘settled status,’ i.e., a resident in the UK for at least 3 years or a spouse of a UK citizen or person with settled status who has been both married and resident in the UK for 1 year

 All details regarding apprenticeship funding will change from 1 May 2017.
 Here we provide a list of current and future funding bands for the new digital apprenticeship standards.
 Download the list of funding bands by standard (PDF).